NIC Exchange Scholarships

 Northwest Independent Colleges (NIC) Exchange scholarships are subject to exchange program balances and are not guaranteed.
 There are limits based on school-to-school cumulative exchange differentials, as well as new student differentials allowed each semester.

-- Reed College – As of October 2012, the University of Puget Sound was placed on hold with Reed College and no new applications are currently being accepted through the NIC Tuition Exchange program.
+- Reed College – The University of Puget Sound is currently on hold with Reed College and no new applications are currently being accepted through the NIC Tuition Exchange program.
 Under the NIC program institutions are unable to send new students to another participating college when the differential between students sent and received is excessive (more than 30 semesters).
-Our dependent children will not be eligible for NIC tuition exchange scholarships at Reed until the differential drops to 15 semesters, and it’s not possible to predict when that will happen.
+Our dependent children will not be eligible for new NIC tuition exchange scholarships at Reed.

 - Whitman College - The University of Puget Sound is currently on hold with Whitman College and no new applications are currently being accepted through the NIC Tuition Exchange program.
 Under the NIC program institutions are unable to send new students to another participating college when the differential between students sent and received is excessive (more than 30 semesters).
-Our dependent children will not be eligible for NIC tuition exchange scholarships at Whitman until the differential drops to 15 semesters, and it’s not possible to predict when that will happen.
+Our dependent children will not be eligible for new NIC tuition exchange scholarships at Whitman.

 NIC Exchange Agreement